GSA/idmanagement.gov/_implement/distribute-fcpca.md

 {% include alert-info.html content='**We’re calling for all solutions!** If you’d like to share your agency’s playbook on how to distribute a trusted root CA certificate to an application trust store, create an [issue on GitHub]("https://github.com/GSA/idmanagement.gov/issues/new"){:target="_blank"}{:rel="noopener noreferrer"} or email us at <fpki@gsa.gov>.' %}

-# Step 1 - Obtain and verify FCPCA
+# Step 1 - Obtain and verify the FCPCA root certificate

 This guide provides information on distributing the Federal Common Policy CA (FCPCA) certificate to government-furnished workstations and devices as a _trusted root certificate_.

-## Download a Copy of FCPCA
+## Download a Copy of the FCPCA root certificate

-To download a copy of FCPCA, use one of these recommended options:
+To download a copy of the FCPCA root certificate, use one of these recommended options:

 - Download the certificate from <http://repo.fpki.gov/fcpca/fcpcag2.crt>
 - Email <fpki-help@gsa.gov> to request an out-of-band copy for download.

-{% include alert-warning.html content="_You should never install a root certificate before you verify it._ The procedures below describe how to verify the authenticity of your copy of the FCPCA.
+{% include alert-warning.html content="_You should never install a root certificate before you verify it._ The procedures below describe how to verify the authenticity of your copy of the FCPCA root certificate.
 Your certificate details and hash must match the expected values in the following table." %}

 | **FCPCA**  | **Certificate Details** |
 | :--------  | :------- |